kubedb/docs/docs/guides/mariadb/distributed/overview/index.md

 To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.

 ```

-create a controller.yaml file with the following content.
+The endpoint for `demo-controller` cluster is `https://10.2.0.56:6443`.
+Now, create a controller.yaml file with the following content.
 ```yaml
 kubeslice:
   controller: